Snapchat/KeyDB-docs/docs/transactions.md

 ### Using `WATCH` to implement ZPOP

-A good example to illustrate how `WATCH` can be used to create new atomic operations otherwise not supported by KeyDB is to implement ZPOP, that is a command that pops the element with the lower score from a sorted set in an atomic way.
+A good example to illustrate how `WATCH` can be used to create new atomic operations otherwise not supported by KeyDB is to implement ZPOP (`ZPOPMIN`, `ZPOPMAX` and their blocking variants), that is a command that pops the element with the lower score from a sorted set in an atomic way.
 This is the simplest implementation:

     WATCH zset
     element = ZRANGE zset 0 0